 The Prevention Code of Ethical Conduct principles are models of exemplary professional behavior.
 These principles express prevention professionals' recognition of responsibilities to the public, to service recipients, and to colleagues within and outside of the prevention field.
 They guide prevention professionals in the performance of their professional responsibilities and express the basic tenets of ethical and professional conduct.
 Prevention professionals shall adhere to the same principles of professionalism online as they would offline.
 The principles call for honorable behavior, even at the sacrifice of personal advantage.
-These principles shall not be regarded as limitations or restrictions, but as goals toward which prevention professionals with the development of the prevention field.
+These principles shall not be regarded as limitations or restrictions, but as goals toward which prevention professionals shall constantly strive.
+They are guided by core values and competencies that have emerged with the development of the prevention field.